dezcalimese/foundry-fund-me/README.md

 # Overview
-An implmentation of a simple "Fund Me" contract in Foundry
+An implementation of a simple "Fund Me" contract in Foundry